+A.Nagarajan, K.Jeyaraman, S.Devi

-A.Nagarajan, K.Jeyaraman,S.krishna Prabha Professor, Department of Mathematics, PSNA College of Eng. and Tech., Dindigul- 624 622., Tamil Nadu, India.
-Dean, Science and Humanities, PSNA College of Eng. and Tech., Dindigul- 624 622., Tamil Nadu, India Associate Professor, Department of Mathematics, PSNA College of Eng. and Tech., Dindigul- 624 622., Tamil Nadu, India.
+Professor, Department of Mathematics, PSNA College of Engg. and Tech., Dindigul- 624 622., Tamil Nadu, India.
+Dean, Science and Humanities, PSNA College of Engg. and Tech., Dindigul- 624 622., Tamil Nadu, India Assistant Professor, Department of Mathematics, PSNA College of Engg. and Tech., Dindigul- 624 622., Tamil Nadu, India

-Abstract : In this paper, a solution procedure has been given for the Multi-Objective Interval Solid Transportation Problem under stochastic environment where the cost coefficients of the objective functions have been taken as random variables whereas the source availability, destination demand and conveyance capacities have been taken as stochastic intervals by the decision makers.
+Abstract: In this paper, a solution procedure has been given for the Multi-Objective Interval Solid Transportation Problem under stochastic environment where the cost coefficients of the objective functions, source availability, destination demand and conveyance capacities have been taken as stochastic intervals.
 The problem has been transformed into a classical multi-objective transportation problem where the multiple objective functions are minimized by using fuzzy programming approach.
 Numerical examples are provided to illustrate the approach.

-Keywords: Solid transportation problem; Multi-objective interval solid transportation problem; Stochastic programming; Fuzzy programming
+Keywords: Solid transportation problem; Multi-objective interval solid transportation problem; stochastic programming; Fuzzy programming